vladaj81/payment-app/README.md

   sudo service apache2 restart

+- Go to /var/www/html/payment-app path and install project dependencies with: composer install

 - Create mysql database payment_app_db
+- In the payment-app project, create an .env.local file and copy the content of the .env file into it.
-- In payment-app project, in .env.local file, setup db connection string:
+- In this file, setup db connection string: DATABASE_URL="mysql://user:password@127.0.0.1:3306/payment_app_db?serverVersion=8.0.32&charset=utf8mb4"
-  DATABASE_URL="mysql://user:password@127.0.0.1:3306/payment_app_db?serverVersion=8.0.32&charset=utf8mb4"

 - Run db migrations with following command: